metabase/metabase/docs/dashboards/filters.md

 For example, you might want to set a default filter value like "Active", so that when people load your dashboard, they only see data for "Active" records (not "Inactive", "Cancelled", etc).

-### Make a multi-select filter
+### Make a multi-select filter widget

 1. In dashboard edit mode, click your filter's **gear** icon.
 2. From the sidebar, find **Users can pick** and select "Multiple values".

 A multi-select filter with the widget type [Dropdown list](#dropdown-list) or [Search box](#search-box) will display a list of values with checkboxes.

-### Change a filter's selectable values
+### Change a filter widget's selectable values

 1. In dashboard edit mode, click your filter's **gear** icon.
 2. From the sidebar, find **How should users filter on this column?**.
 3. Select "Dropdown list".\*
 4. Click **Edit** (to the right of "Dropdown list") to specify where the values should come from:
    - From connected fields
    - From another model or question
    - Custom list

 ![Selectable values](./images/selectable-values.png)

 \* If you don't see "Dropdown list" as an option, go to [Filter widgets: Dropdown list](#dropdown-list) for more info.

-## Using filters
+## Using filter widgets

 Once you’ve added a filter to your dashboard, just click on the filter widget to select a value and activate the filter.
 To stop filtering, just click the blue X.